 In this template the logo is an image.
 Since our logo will be simple text we need to replace the element.
 Right click the image and choose Add Element > Headline.
 This will create a new headline element next to the image.
 Now select the image, right-click and choose Delete element (you can also hit the [Del] key on your keyboard).
 To edit the logo text simply double-click the headline element or select it and hit [Enter].
-The editable text will get a blue background to indicate that it is active.
+The editable text will get a orange background to indicate that it is active.
 This works the same as in any other text editing program.
 Simply type in your logo text (in our case Ye Olde Pug Club Pub).
 You can also adjust boldness, italics and underscores or strikethroughts, add Icons to the text or change the color, even access the HTML panel for even more complex structure or to analyze the existing structure.

 The new headline element automatically takes 100% of the entire parent width since we are using the flex box model in Sitejet.
 We can change this in the settings panel under Layout (flexbox-item) by setting the basis from 100% to auto.
 This will make the container width identical to its contents.

 Since it's a logo we want to link it to the index page.
 Go into the Link tab above and select Menu item, then choose the Home in the dropdown.